 Fettuccine is one of those versatile noodles that can graduate from the monotony of classic alfredo.
-This crab fettuccine recipe, besides being extremely simple to make, combines a rich buttery wine sauce with blanched fresh asparagus and delicate bites of jumbo lump crab meat…perfection!
+This crab fettuccine recipe, besides being extremely simple to make, combines a rich buttery wine sauce with blanched fresh asparagus and delicate bites of jumbo lump Maryland crab meat…perfection!

 Tricks for the best tasting noodles…

 It’s not difficult to cook noodles but it is easy to screw them up.
 We’ve all had those overcooked sticky things…not any more!
 Here are just a few tips to help you have the perfect noodle every time.

 - Really salt the water, once you think you’ve added enough-add more.
 You want your pasta water to taste like the sea, not harshly salted but noticeable.
 Give your pasta water a taste, if it tastes nice and salty you’re on the right track.

 - Start with an XL pot filled with water.
 Cooking noodles in a small pot without adequate water will make them sticky and gluey.
 And always start with boiling water.